sobjornstad/tersen/tersen.md

 This creates a mapping that will replace `source` with `destination` in output.

-Oftentimes you want to map several sources to the same destination.
+You may want to map several sources to the same destination.
 You can do this by separating them with commas:

     source1, source2 => destination